 Includes 10 subsections that support an outcome where people receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of people's rights, facilitates informed choice, minimises harm, and upholds cultural and individual values and beliefs.
+Subsections applicable to this service fully attained. --- --

-Ranui Home and Hospital provides an environment that supports resident rights and safe care.
+Iona Home and Hospital provides an environment that supports resident rights and safe care.
 Staff demonstrate an understanding of residents' rights.
-A Māori health plan is documented for the service.
-The service works to embrace, support, and encourage a Māori worldview of health and provide high-quality and effective services for residents.
+A Maori health plan is documented for the service.

 Residents receive services in a manner that considers their dignity, privacy, and independence.
-Ranui Home and Hospital provides services and support to people in a way that is inclusive and respects their identity and their experiences.
+Iona Home and Hospital provides services and support to people in a way that is inclusive and respects their identity and their experiences.
 The service listens and respects the voices of the residents and effectively communicates with them about their choices.
 Care plans accommodate the choices of residents and/or their family/whānau.
 There is evidence that residents and family are kept informed.
 The rights of the resident and/or their family to make a complaint is understood, respected, and upheld by the service.
-There were no lodged complaints in 2021 and 2022 (year-to-date).
+Complaints lodged were addressed in accordance with guidelines set by the Health and Disability Commissioner (HDC).